sdx-workshop/sdx-submissions/paper.md

 Lastly, we want to point out that, there are no works, to the best of our knowledge, that use this approach to solve problems with multiple sources and multi-channel mixtures, either the $H(n, f)$ is known or unknown.
 This problem occurs in ensemble separation, such as choir or orchestra sections, which is often recorded with multiple microphones.
-The holy grail of this approach is to have a generalised solution that can be applied on arbitrary transformation $\mathbf{H}(n, f)$ and $N$ with the same set of DMs, and each of the DMs is trained independently without the need of mixture data.
+The holy grail of this approach is to have a generalised solution that can be applied on arbitrary transformation $\mathbf{H}(n, f)$ and $N$ with the same set of DMs, and each of the DMs is trained on isolated sources without the need of mixture data.

 # Methodology

 # Experiments